canonical/snapd/interfaces/builtin/README.md

 allowed to use, and if a snap is allowed to use a plug/slot, what other slots/plugs can connect to that plug/slot on this snap.

-These ruels are declared as a map which has 6 possible keys:
+These rules are declared as a map which has 6 possible keys:

 - allow-installation
 - deny-installation